Virginia Debt Relief Programs in 2025

 • Risk of higher costs if payments are missed or delayed

-Your costs for a consolidation loan depend on how much you owe in total debt plus any monthly interest due based on your consolidation loan’s interest rate.
+Your costs for a debt consolidation loan depend on how much you owe in total debt plus any monthly interest due based on your new loan’s interest rate.

 With zero-interest credit cards, you may pay an initial balance transfer fee (usually 3%-5%) plus the principal due on your monthly payment allocated toward reducing your balance.

-Read more to determine if a debt consolidation loan is the right choice for your financial situation.
+Read more to determine if debt consolidation loans are the right choice for your financial situation.

 Debt Settlement